kriztynna/interfeud-watson/README.md

 Now that you've broken the ice, try these computational questions.
 Insert your own number where you see x.
 * How many bits are in _x_ Megabytes?
-* What is _x_ in binary? (, or ternary, or hexadecimal...)
+* What is _x_ in binary? (or ternary, or hexadecimal...)
 * What is the square root of _x_?

-Watson also knows a few good computer science joke.
+Watson also knows a few good computer science jokes.
 Ask him to tell you one of those before you leave.

 ## Screenshot
 ![Interfeud Watson](https://raw.githubusercontent.com/kriztynna/interfeud-watson/master/public/images/InterfeudWatsonScreenshot.png)